Yatinanand99/UpGrad-Project-Intern/README.md

 # Portuguese Bank Data Analysis

+# Financial Benefits:

+Saves hours of Human Resourse as they have to contact a less number of people.

+Saves Communication cost of contacting preferred person rather than all random person.

+More chances of getting a positive reply in less time as only the preferred person are contacted which has more probability of giving a positive reply.

 The Project is based on Portuguese bank Data that is analysed as follows:

 # Input :